At BIC Art Master Finale, Ballpoint Pen Artists Celebrate Creativity

 Yinka Olatunbosun

-The audience gathered at the Mike Adenuga Centre, Ikoyi on November 24th caught a whiff of the freshly baked pastries but more importantly, the announcement of the winners of the BIC ART Master Competition 2022.
+The audience gathered at the Alliance Française de Lagos, Ikoyi on November 23rd caught a whiff of the freshly baked pastries but more importantly, the announcement of the winners of the BIC ART Master Competition 2022.
 Now in its 5th edition, the competition under the theme ‘Celebrating Africa’ encouraged artists to create artwork that represents their personal identity as well as their unique perceptions of the African continent and its diverse cultures using the BIC ballpoint pen.

 Three Art Master Africa competition winners and six national winners emerged from countries across the region including South Africa, Nigeria, Uganda, Kenya, Morocco, and Tunisia were announced.